DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 And just wanted to add some info about two important things.
 Helgen Reborn book in your inventory can be read **only** after 5 in-game days after you have finished the main quest *Unbound*.
 If you want to learn more, go [here](#gameplay-guide).
 Also remember to unhide the quest through _Hide Your Quests_ before doing it if you have decided to hide it before.
 There will be a note in Dragonseach about neutrality in war.
 Pick it up only if you want to be neutral during the war.
 Like before, more information about that can be found [here](#gameplay-guide).

-At last, I recommend you to go to [here](CHANGELOG.md) to see if you didn’t miss any important updates.
+At last, I recommend you to go through [here](CHANGELOG.md) to see if you didn’t miss any important updates.

 ---